EXCLUSIVE-Citigroup to shutter LavaFlow stock trading venue

 "Following a recent review of the LavaFlow ECN, we have decided that our capital, resources and efforts would be better redeployed to other areas within Citi's Equities Division," Citi said in a statement.
 The decision was first reported by Reuters.

-The Securities and Exchange Commission fined Citi $5 million on July 25, saying the bank failed to protect customer data inside LavaFlow from March 2008 through March 2011.
-Citi did not admit or deny the charges.

 LavaFlow was the sixth largest ATS for stocks for the week of Nov.
-10, according to the latest data from the Financial Industry Regulatory Authority (FINRA.)
-The trading venue is known as an electronic communications network (ECN) that unlike like other ATSs known as "dark pools" displays some information about pending orders in the system.
+10, according to the latest data from the Financial Industry Regulatory Authority.
+The trading venue is known as an electronic communications network (ECN), which unlike like other ATSs known as "dark pools," displays pre-trade information.

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan